mzazon/awesome-cloud-projects/aws/database-performance-tuning-parameters/database-performance-tuning-parameters.md

 1. AWS account with RDS, CloudWatch, and Performance Insights permissions
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Understanding of PostgreSQL performance tuning concepts
-4. Existing RDS PostgreSQL instance or willingness to create one
+4. PostgreSQL client (`psql`) installed locally or access to database client
 5. Basic knowledge of SQL query optimization and database monitoring
 6. Estimated cost: $50-100 for testing resources (can be reduced with proper cleanup)